Respawnsive/Localizr/README.md

 ## Getting started

 Examples here are based on a Xamarin.Forms app working with Shiny.
-You'll find a sample Xamarin.Forms app browsing code, implementing Localizr with Shiny, Prism and DryIoc all together.
+You'll find a sample Xamarin.Forms app browsing code, implementing Localizr with Shiny, Prism and MS DI all together.

 You'll find another sample app but .Net Core console this time, implementing Localizr without anything else (static) and also with MS DI (extensions).